-&lt;sup>18 The relevant spot market electricity price is the Regional Reference Price (RRP) which applies in each half-hour period in the Victorian 'regional reference node' of the National Electricity Market (NEM).
+&lt;sup>22 The relevant electricity spot price is the Regional Reference Price (RRP) which applies in each half-hour period in the Victorian 'regional reference node' of the NEM.
 The RRP for each half-hour period and each node is published by AEMO.
 It includes an allowance for transmission line losses.

-&lt;sup>19 Controlled load, such as off-peak hot water use, is settled on the basis of a separate profile.
-For details of the wholesale electricity settlement process in SA see: ACIL-Tasman (2011, 6).
+&lt;sup>23 Controlled load, such as off-peak hot water use, is settled on the basis of a separate profile.
+For details of the wholesale electricity market financial settlement process in South Australia; see ACIL-Tasman (2011, 6).